-Program State Years in operation Description Critical success factors The Michael Project NSW 2007-2010 The Michael Project assisted 253 homeless men into emergency, short and medium term accommodation.
-Also provided through the Quality, permanent housing available to consumers, irrespective of their previous circumstances. project was outreach, mental and physical health services (Flatau et al. 2012). project was outreach, mental and physical health services (Flatau et al. 2012).
+Program State Years in operation Description Critical success factors The Michael Project , 2007-2010 men into emergency, short and medium term Quality, permanent housing available to consumers, irrespective of their previous circumstances.
 A committed relationship with housing providers to manage tenancy problems.
 Brokered or supported access to a full range of health and ancillary services.
 In-house psychological support and counselling.
 Opportunities for consumers to socialise and engage in educational, sporting and other activities (Conroy et al. 2014).
 500 Homes/Micah Projects QLD 2015-2017 The 500 Lives 500 Homes campaign assisted 580 homeless individuals and families into Localised coordinated entry and assessment approach. permanent housing.
 Mental health, disability, aged care, Indigenous and youth services were also available through service organisations when required (Micah Projects 2017).
 Targeted allocation of permanent supported housing for rough sleepers (Micah Projects 2016).